samanthatarrice/bobs_search_and_paint/README.md

 <h3>Resources:</h3>
   <li><a href="https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalCompositeOperation">MDN Docs for Global Composite Operation Types</a></li>
+  <li>Vanilla JavaScript save canvas as an image</li>
   <li><a href="https://bencentra.com/code/2014/12/05/html5-canvas-touch-events.html">Using Touch Events with HTML5 Canvas</a> by Ben Centra</li>
-  <li><a href="https://bencentra.com/code/2014/12/05/html5-canvas-touch-events.html">HTML5 Canvas eraser tool without overdraw white color</a> from Stackoverflow</li>
+  <li><a href="https://bencentra.com/code/2014/12/05/html5-canvas-touch-events.html">HTML5 Canvas eraser tool without overdraw white color</a> from Stackoverflow ⭐️FULL DISCLOSURE - I relied on the code from these last three resources heavily!
+I'm going to try to spend the last extra day of the hackathon really understanding it, and refactor so it fits my code more.</li>
   <li><a href="https://pixlr.com/x/">PIXLR Photo Editor</a></li>